abhi152003/speedrun_stylus/README.md

-# 🛠️ ZKP-Based Contract Interaction with Arbitrum Stylus
+# 🚩 Challenge: 🔐 ZKP-Based Contract Interactions

-🚀 This project demonstrates how to interact with Zero-Knowledge Proof (ZKP) circuits and smart contracts deployed on a local Arbitrum Stylus dev node.
-It includes three main functionalities:

-1. **Age Verifier**: Verify if a user is above a certain age using ZKP.
-2. **Balance Checker**: Verify if a user's balance exceeds a threshold.
-3. **Password Verifier**: Verify a password combination using ZKP.
+🎫 Build Zero-Knowledge Proof (ZKP) based contract interactions with Arbitrum Stylus:

+👷‍♀️ In this challenge, you'll build and deploy smart contracts that utilize Zero-Knowledge Proofs for private verification of various conditions.
+You'll work with ZKP circuits, deploy them to an Arbitrum Stylus dev node, and create a frontend that allows users to generate and verify proofs! 🚀

+🌟 The final deliverable is a full-stack application featuring three different ZKP verification scenarios: age verification, balance checking, and password verification.
+Deploy your contracts to a testnet, then build and upload your app to a public web server.

-## 📦 Environment Setup
+## Checkpoint 0: 📦 Environment Setup 📚

 Before starting, ensure you have the following installed: